 Once you’ve decided to pledge, you’ll be responsible for paying new member dues.
 At many universities, this first round of dues equals two to three times what you’d pay as an active member during a typical semester.
 New member dues generally cost around $600 to $900, and they cover the basics of maintaining your membership with your Greek organization.
 Most new members are also responsible for social expenses and numerous extra fees, too.

-Active Member Dues
+Cost of Sororities and Fraternities: Active Member Dues

 After the newness has worn off, sisters and brothers are responsible for paying active member dues every semester.
 These fees include regular dues to the local chapter, along with dues to the national chapter and National Pan-Hellenic Council dues.
 At most universities, active member dues include essentials, such as liability insurance and basic Greek house upkeep.
 These fees typically range from $300 to $600 per semester, and members must continue to pay them every semester of their college career.